 Opportunities presently exists with the Fire Department for volunteer fire fighters.
-For additional information, please contact Tracy Easterbrook, Fire Prevention Officer/Administration Clerk at email@example.com or please see the Fire Fighter Application Form.
+To apply to become a firefighter complete the application form using the link below.
+For additional information, please contact James Richmond, Deputy Fire Chief at email@example.com.

 The department is managed by Fire Chief, Jeff Thompson, Deputy Fire Chief, James Richmond, as well as a Station Chief for each of the fire stations.
 The Fire Department is a volunteer organization staffed by approximately 100 dedicated men and women from across the Township.
 These volunteers are deployed from the four stations located at:

 District Chief - Jason Hermer

 Enterprise Fire Station (Station 2)

 Tamworth Fire Station (Station 4)